devilreza/personal-config/tools/ohmyzsh/README.md

 3. Use `z <partial-path>` to jump to directories
 4. Use `bat` instead of `cat` for syntax-highlighted file viewing
 5. Use `eza` instead of `ls` for better directory listings
+6. Use `ccat <file>` or `colorize <file>` for syntax-highlighted file viewing
+7. Man pages are automatically colored with the colored-man-pages plugin